-Range Roads 231 and 232 between Highway 630/Wye Road and Township Road 522/Whitemud Extension connect communities in south Strathcona County to Sherwood Park.
+Range Roads 231 and 232 between Highway 630/Wye Road and Highway 628/Whitemud Extension connect communities in south Strathcona County to Sherwood Park.
 These roads will require upgrades as growth and development occur.

 Phase 1 – Background Review (Spring/Summer 2018)

-- February-March 2018: Property owners in the immediate study area were engaged through door-to-door meetings, kitchen table meetings and an online survey.
+February-March 2018: Property owners in the immediate study area were engaged through door-to-door meetings, kitchen table meetings and an online survey.

-- May 2018: Residents were invited to an open house to learn about the project, its purpose and timeline; and to provide input to inform the County’s understanding of the study area.
+May 2018: Residents were invited to an open house to learn about the project, its purpose and timeline; and to provide input to inform the County’s understanding of the study area.
 Comments from residents were also accepted until June 1, 2018.

 Phase 2 – Concept Development

-Phase 3 – Present Recommendations
+Phase 3 – Final Open House

-Transportation Planning and Engineering
+Transportation Engineering and Operations